Nursing PhD

 The College of Nursing and Health Professions (CNHP) offers a Doctor of Philosophy in Nursing, a community-engaged, research-based program that prepares emerging nurse scientists to promote health and health equity using a social justice lens.

 The objective of the PhD in Nursing program is to prepare professional nurses as scholars and researchers who will make a substantive contribution to the body of knowledge for the discipline of nursing and thereby improve the health of individuals, families and communities.
-Graduates are expected to plan and launch an independent program of research and seek needed support for the initial phases of the research program.
+Doctoral students are expected to plan and launch an independent program of research and seek needed support for the initial phases of the research program.

 The PhD in Nursing program represents leadership in the field with interdisciplinary/interprofessional and community collaboration as core values.
 Innovation is also central to this doctoral program as evidenced in its curriculum plan and research philosophy.